-As a sub-functionality of group-based information exchange, even feeds can independently be used for collecting relevant inputs around a key issue.
-The below example starts off with a suggestion but goes on until one of the product managers shares the 'building blocks' of the discussion.
+As a sub-functionality of group-based information exchange, even feeds can independently collect relevant inputs around a key issue.
+The below example starts with a suggestion but goes on until one of the product managers shares the 'building blocks' of the discussion.

 The search functionality in Empuls helps re-discover every conversation a user has held over the platform.
 All the users need to enter is a few keywords they remember or names of the users who posted it, and they get to view the entire feed.